rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 As we have discussed, developers approach bugs differently.
 This is how my interests in figuring out different programmer mindsets has started.
 There is a different way to look at this.
 Consider these 3 axes: "It has bugs, it's called software" is the origin, testing is one axis, "correctness by design" abstractions and type safety is second, a mental repository of possible issues and their impacts is third.
 Pragmatists are on the first axis, theorists on the second.
 We need the name for the third group, lets call them _perfectionists_.
 I came to FP on a correctness wagon, theory and improved coding efficiency are for me an added bonus.
 The question is how the _perfectionists_ fit into this picture.
+This post bundled them with theorists, this was likely an oversimplification.

 Implicit contexts in communication between programmers.
 There appears to be much more to explore here.
 Consider programming internet discussion forums (IMO, a Manhattan of communication skills, if you can make it there you will do really good in your project team).
 One can observe all kinds of context related bias issues (e.g. some redditers do not consider reading to be a prerequisite for responding) or lack of context clarity (e.g. heavily downvoted posts with no comments).
 Moving away form discussion groups, teams tend to create their own localized contexts (unique vocabulary, proprietary technical solutions) which is often not ideal.
 IMO, context clarity is to communication what referential transparency is to programming.
 IMO, context is to communication what causation is to empirical science.